darcy-ogale/Ogale-Darcy-V.-BSIT-2D/README.md

 The Cyber Serpent game includes a leaderboard feature built in PHP using an Object-Oriented Programming (OOP) structure.
 The code uses the four OOP pillars—encapsulation, abstraction, inheritance, and polymorphism—to keep the leaderboard organized and well-structured.

+---

 2. Technology Stack

-• PHP
+PHP (OOP)

-• JSON file storage (scores.json)
+JSON file storage (scores.json)

-• HTML
+HTML

-• CSS
+CSS

-• JavaScript
+JavaScript

-• XAMPP (Apache server)
+XAMPP (Apache server)

+---

 3. Team Members and Contributions

 Team Member	Contribution

-Leader:Ogale, Darcy [Lead developer]

-Members:
-•
-•
-•
-•
+(Your Name)	Created Cyber Serpent game, leaderboard system, and technical documentation

 (Your file only contains one author: Denise Lou B. Punzalan.
 Add others ONLY if needed.)